Ninja DUO Blender Review

 Yes

 The Ninja DUO blender has sharp blades.
-While they're attached to the bottom of the jar and can't be removed, you can put them into the dishwasher's top rack as long as you separate the lid from the jar.
+While they're attached to the bottom of the jar and you can't remove them, you can put them into the dishwasher's top rack as long as you separate the lid from the jar.

 Lid